 Over the years, I have been asked again and again about “work-life balance” and how I have managed to achieve it.
 While it is a worthy topic, and I am happy to chat about it, as a female entrepreneur it does annoy me a bit.
 (My husband is almost NEVER asked how he manages to balance work and family).

 Work-Life Balance is a Flawed Concept

-In fact, I believe that prioritizing “life” is what has allowed me to achieve consistent career success.
+I honestly believe that prioritizing “life” is what has allowed me to achieve consistent career success.
 I love my work.
-I think about projects and clients and new ideas all the time – because that is what most successful people do.
+And I think about projects and clients and new ideas all the time – because that is what most successful people do.
 But I do not work all the time.
 This is a critical distinction!

 Constantly Working Is Counter-Productive

-Putting work on the back burner, even for a few hours a day, can be difficult.
+I understand how hard it can be to put work on the back burner, even for a few hours a day.
 But it is a skill worth learning.
-You need more “life” in your life.
-Over-working is actually counter-productive.
+Because over-working is actually counter-productive.

 A recent study by John Pencavel of Stanford University revealed that work-related output falls sharply after the 50-hour point.
 So sharply, that a person who works 70+ hrs/wk accomplishes virtually nothing more with all those extra hours.

 Each life is unique.
 Your responsibilities and your challenges are yours alone, and what works for me may not work for you.
 That said, I have a few tricks up my sleeve that help me enjoy my life more fully.